Institutional Data Management Advisory Group

 The mission of the Institutional Data Management Scientific Advisory Group (IDMAG) is to work with AZA and its members to promote 1) the development of effective and efficient data management that includes data collection, data storage, data analysis and data retrieval, and 2) the use of animal records data in AZA-accredited institutions.

 IDMAG advises the AZA Board, Accreditation Commission, Conservation, Management, & Welfare Sciences Department, and Program Leaders on issues related to institutional data.
 It is overseen by the Animal Population Management (APM) Committee, and has one permanent working group—the Government Ownership Working Group (GOWG).
 To download related documents and procedures developed by IDMAG and the GOWG, visit IDMAG Documents and Guidelines (AZA login required).

 IDMAG is administered by a Steering Committee composed of three Officers (Chair, Vice-Chair, and Secretary), and nine members, all of whom are elected from the general IDMAG membership for three-year terms.
 The primary functions of the IDMAG are to:

 - Review actions that may influence AZA data management policy and procedures.

-System (ISIS) in its development of data software, data standards and guidelines, and the Zoological Information Management System (ZIMS) software.
+- Provide assistance to Species360 in its development of data software, data standards and guidelines, and the Zoological Information Management System (ZIMS) software.